quic/aimet/Docs/user_guide/adaround.rst

 Following is guideline for Hyper parameters:

 #.
-Hyper Parameters to be changed often: number of batches (approximately 500-1000 images), number of iterations(default 10k)
+Hyper Parameters to be changed often: number of batches (approximately 500-1000 images, if batch size of data loader
+   is 64, then 16 number of batches leads to 1024 images), number of iterations(default 10000)

 #.
 Hyper Parameters to be changed moderately: regularization parameter (default 0.01)